chauff/cse1500-web-transcripts/Lecture-1.md

 ### Network communication

 Where does HTTP fit into the **network stack**?
-A very common representation of the network stack is the **OSI model**, the *Open Systems Interconnection model* (<sub>Image sourced from the [OSI reference model paper](https://ieeexplore.ieee.org/abstract/document/1094702)</sub>):
+A very common representation of the network stack is the **OSI model**, the *Open Systems Interconnection model*:

 ![Zimmermann's OSI model](img/L1-OSI.png)
+<sub>Image sourced from the [OSI reference model paper](https://ieeexplore.ieee.org/abstract/document/1094702)</sub>

  It is a simplification of the true network stack, and today mostly a textbook model, but it shows the main idea of network communication very well.
-Network protocols are matched into different layers, starting at the bottom layer, the **physical layer**, where we talk about bits, i.e. 0's and 1's that pass through the physical network, and ending at the **application layer**, were we deal with **semantic units** such as video segments and emails.
+Network protocols are matched into different layers, starting at the bottom layer, the **physical layer**, where we talk about bits, i.e. 0s and 1s that pass through the physical network, and ending at the **application layer**, were we deal with **semantic units** such as video segments and emails.

 Many network protocols exist, to us only three are of importance:

-- the Internet Protocol (or IP),
+- the Internet Protocol (**IP**),
-- the Transmission Control Protocol (or TCP),
+- the Transmission Control Protocol (**TCP**), and
-- and HTTP itself.
+- the HyperText Transfer Protocol (**HTTP**).

 HTTP is at the top of the stack, and TCP builds on top of IP.
-Important to know is the following: HTTP is **reliable**; the data appears **in order** and **undamaged**!
+Important to know is the following: HTTP is **reliable** (this property is inherited from TCP, which is reliable; IP is not reliable).
+This means, that the data appears **in order** and **undamaged**!
 This guarantee allows video streaming and other applications: HTTP **guarantees** that the video segments arrive at the client in the correct order; without this guarantee, all segments of a video would have to be downloaded and then assembled in the right order, before you could watch it!

 ### Activity

 Open your favorite browser and use its built-in **web development tools** (all modern browsers have those) to see what is going on in terms of HTTP messages when loading a website.

+Here is a screenshot of Firefox's developer tools:

 ![Browser built-in web dev tools](img/L1-devtools.png)

 You can see several panels, for the different types of data that are downloaded or created when a web site loads.
-To load a seemingly simple site like [https://www.tudelft.nl/](https://www.tudelft.nl/), many different web resources are actually needed.
-The resource initially requested (`/`, i.e. the page residing at the URL you chose) links to a myriad of additional web resources, which are then automatically requested by the web browser as well, leading to a **cascade of resource requests**.
+To load a  site like [https://www.tudelft.nl/](https://www.tudelft.nl/), many different web resources are needed.
+The resource initially requested (`/`, i.e. the page residing at the URL https://www.tudelft.nl/) links to a myriad of additional web resources, which are then automatically requested by the web browser as well, leading to a **cascade of resource requests**.
-Each resource is requested separately by your browser.
+Each resource is requested separately by the browser.

 How exactly is it requested?
 Through an HTTP request!
-And how exactly that looks you can view in the Headers tab (and not just the request header, but also the response header):
+And how exactly that looks you can see in the Headers tab:

 ![Browser built-in web dev tools](img/L1-devtools2.png)

-You will also notice that the HTTP requests differ slightly between different types of web resources (e.g. image vs. HTML page).

 ### HTTP request message